trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 Using ICS20 to set up a `Trustless Trigger` is for advanced users that are familiar with terms such as ICS20 transfers and Authz permissions.

 Our ICS20 middleware is developped to allow DAOs to perform time-based actions.
-These can be executed locally on Trustless Hub, a destination chain which can also be the source chain.
+These can be executed locally on Intento, a destination chain which can also be the source chain.

 There are several caveats to using ICS20 to set up a trigger.
 When automating on a destination chain for the first time, not one but two transactions is required to activate the trigger.
-One transaction is to set the trigger and create an Interchain Account at Trustless Hub and another is to set permissions/send funds to the Interchain Account on the destination chain.
+One transaction is to set the trigger and create an Interchain Account at Intento and another is to set permissions/send funds to the Interchain Account on the destination chain.

 To demonstrate how DAOs can integrate with Trustless Triggers we explain the process using an example.